emanzindani/TuneCast/journals/eman_zindani.md

 worked on creating endpoints for history and started to add authentication to it but struggled

 ### 04/03/23
 added authentication to history endpoints, created playlist endpoints, finished weather endpoints.
-Backend is working!
+Backend is working!!!!!

 ### 04/06/23
 finished frontend authentication